 Master of Financial Management

-Financial management is a significant discipline that is practised by thousands of professionals around the globe and has a major impact on organisational and economic performance.
+Financial management is a significant discipline that is practised by thousands of professionals around the globe, and has a major impact on organisational and economic performance.

-The new Master of Financial Management (MFM) at UC equips graduates without an accounting or finance background with specialist knowledge and skills, applicable to managing financial processes and information in today’s fast-paced business world.
+The Master of Financial Management (MFM) at UC equips graduates without an accounting or finance background with specialist knowledge and skills, applicable to managing financial processes and information in today’s fast-paced business world.

 Courses will draw on academic research to provide students with historically and culturally grounded knowledge in accounting and financial management.
 Students will engage with academics researching financial management and related subjects, and will also have the opportunity to undertake applied research.